slutske22/persium-mobile-poc-readme/README.md

 <img src="./assets/screenshots/7.png" width="200">
 </p>

 The frontend uses [HighchartsJS](https://www.highcharts.com/) for most of the graphing functionality.
 The graphs will need to be rewritten in a react-native friendly charting library.
-[Here's](https://blog.logrocket.com/the-top-8-react-native-chart-libraries-for-2021/) a short list.
+While there is a correlary [Highcharts for React Native](https://github.com/highcharts/highcharts-react-native), it doesn't seem particularly well maintained.
+Instead, this project uses [Victory.js](https://formidable.com/open-source/victory/), a charting library with excellent react-native support and up-to-date maintenance.
+Having 2 different libararies to build the same UI across 2 different platforms is not ideal, but developing the required Persium charts with Victory is relatively painless.